Friday, 22 September 2023

 I popped to loo, outside of which were two Scottish lads struggling with the cigarette machine.
 'Excuse me' asked one, 'would you be able to help us'.
 'Probably not' I replied, and my English accent confirmed the same thought in them as they needed help translating some German.

-We were very near the heavily graffitied building housing impromptu art studios and galleries that Husband and I had discovered on our first visit.
+We were very near the heavily graffitied building, Kunsthaus Tacheles, housing impromptu art studios and galleries that Husband and I had discovered on our first visit.
 We weren't sure if it was still there but decided to check.
 There was a large open space which initially gave us cause for concern, but then we saw, just beyond a scaffold clad, graffiti adorned building.
 It was still there.
 But shut up.
-And given the scaffolding, it was unclear how long it would still stand.
+And given the scaffolding, it was unclear how long it would still stand or what it might converted into.

 We hadn't previously seen it by day and it was an impressive building.
 Over the top of the building site hoarding we could see statues in the walls.
 Demolition, if that was the intention, seemed a shame.